Home

 Schneider Sr. ninth and Gary Smith tenth.
 Smith and Atallah won the heats.

-Taking the Amateur Strickly Stock feature win for the second straight week
+Taking the Amateur Strickly Stock feature win for the second straight

 was Kennedy Township'sTony Sinicrope over Bill Capo.
 Bob Siemon, Bob